typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     launcher-agent-name = "mesos-launcher-agent"
   }

+  # We lean on the Mesos Elasticsearch instead of one managed by ConductR
+  service-locator-server {
+    external-service-addresses {
+      "elastic-search" = ["http+srv://_client-port._elasticsearch-executor._tcp.elasticsearch.mesos"]
+    }
+  }

   mesos-scheduler-client {
     # The address of the Mesos master instance.
     # The address can be either a Zookeeper or Mesos master address.